-A. The Witnesses Testimony Must Satisfy the Reliability Requirement Under Rule 702.
+A. Witnesses' Testimony Must Satisfy the Reliability Requirement Under Rule 702

 Under Rule 702, the reliability requirement remains a discreet, important requirement of admissibility.
-See United States v.
-Frazier, 387 F.3d 1244, 1260 (11th Cir.
-2004).
 In Frazier the court points out that the committee notes to Rule 702 state that:

 [i]f the witness is relying solely or primarily on experience, then the witness must explain how that experience leads to the conclusion reached, why that experience is a sufficient basis for the opinion, and how that experience is reliably applied to the facts.
 The trial court's gatekeeping function requires more than simply "taking the expert's word for it."